nzkarit/tuskcon-2018-vm/running.md

                         Import a CSV file with the plane data in it.
 Default:
 ```
 # Making a CSV
 The CSV parsing is dynamic and so long as there are column names which match the names in the [config.cfg](https://github.com/nzkarit/ADSB-Out/blob/master/config.cfg) the application should be able to make it work.
+There needs to be column names in row 1 and it is expecting that the delimiter is a comma.

 There is an example above which demonstrates how to run using a CSV file.